neil-jay/with-joyful-lips/Entrance Rite Hymns/Lyrics-Section-A.md

 A.112
 How lovely is your dwelling place, O Lord
 What peace and joy to feel so close to you
-		Our heart and soul ring out their joy this morning We long to meet you, God, the living God
+Our heart and soul ring out their joy this morning
+We long to meet you, God, the living God

-	1. The sparrow even here has found a shelter
+The sparrow even here has found a shelter
 The swallow by your altars builds a nest
 O happy those whose dwelling is your temple
 Who day by day your praises sing O Lord

-	2. One day within your courts indeed is better
+One day within your courts indeed is better
 Than thousand days elsewhere afar from you
 To wait upon the threshold of your temple
 Is better than to waste our life in vain

-	3. O Lord, you are our strength and our protection Your favour and your glory, grant us now
+O Lord, you are our strength and our protection
+Your favour and your glory, grant us now
 Refuse not any good to those who love you
 The people that is yours for evermore

-A.114	We have come into His house
+A.114

-	1. We have come into His house
+We have come into His house
 And gathered in his name to worship him (3)
-		…… Christ the Lord, worship him, Jesus Christ the Lord
+Christ the Lord, worship him, Jesus Christ the Lord

-	2. Let’s forget about ourselves
+Let’s forget about ourselves
 And concentrate on him and worship him (3)
-		…… Christ the Lord, worship him, Jesus Christ the Lord
+Christ the Lord, worship him, Jesus Christ the Lord

-	3. We have come into his house
+We have come into his house
 To magnify the Lord and praise his name (3)
-		…….
 Holy name, praise him, Jesus Christ the Lord

+A.116
-A.116	Come ring out your joy to the Saviour,
+Come ring out your joy to the Saviour,
 Alleluia, alleluia
 Hail the rock who rescues his people
 Alleluia, alleluia

-	1. Let us come before Him with thanks
+Let us come before Him with thanks
 And with songs of joy
 For He’s our king above other gods
 The Lord of the earth and the heavens

-	2. Come, let’s bow and bend low before
+Come, let’s bow and bend low before
 The Creator of Life
 For He’s our God and we are his flock
 The people that feeds in his pasture

-	3. To the voice of the Lord today
+To the voice of the Lord today
 You must listen with care
 O harden not your heart as before
 But open your minds to the good news

-A.118	Rejoice Evermore
+A.118
-	1. Rejoice evermore for this is the will of God (3) ……… in Christ Jesus concerning you
+Rejoice evermore for this is the will of God (3) in Christ Jesus concerning you
 Sing alleluia to the Lord our God
 Enter his courts with songs of praise (2)

-	2. Pray without ceasing for this is the will of God (3) …….. in Christ Jesus concerning you
+Pray without ceasing for this is the will of God (3) ...in Christ Jesus concerning you

-	3. In everything give thanks for this is the will of God (3) …….. in Christ Jesus concerning you
+In everything give thanks for this is the will of God (3) ….. in Christ Jesus concerning you

-	4. Rejoice….
+Rejoice….
 Pray….
 In everything….
 ……. in Christ Jesus concerning you

+A.119
-A.119	As we gather may your Spirit work within us
+As we gather may your Spirit work within us
 As we gather may we glorify your name
-		Knowing well that as our hearts begin to worship We’ll be blessed because we came (2)
+Knowing well that as our hearts begin to worship
+We’ll be blessed because we came (2)

-	1. We are people born of water and the Spirit
+We are people born of water and the Spirit
 We are people come to celebrate God’s love
 We have come to hear the Word, we have come to share the bread We have come to sing our praises to God above

-	2. We are sons and daughters of the resurrection Halleluiah is the song we sing with joy
+We are sons and daughters of the resurrection Halleluiah is the song we sing with joy
 All the praises we proclaim, go to God in Jesus’ name Through his cross he has become our great Amen

-	3. We are folk who show concern for one another
+We are folk who show concern for one another
-		Yes, we know that God has given gifts to share Whether rich or whether poor, down and out or blest with more We are gathered here to tell you how much we care A.120	The steadfast love of the Lord never ceases
+Yes, we know that God has given gifts to share
+Whether rich or whether poor, down and out or blest with more We are gathered here to tell you how much we care

+A.120
+The steadfast love of the Lord never ceases
 His mercies never come to an end
 The are new every morning, new every morning
 Great is your faithfulness, O Lord
 Great is your faithfulness

-	1. The Lord is good to those who wait for him
+The Lord is good to those who wait for him
 To the soul that seeks Him
 It is good that we should wait quietly
 For the salvation of the Lord

-	2. Let us test and examine all our ways
+Let us test and examine all our ways
 And return unto the Lord
 Let us lift our hearts and not our hands alone
 Unto the Lord who is in heaven

-	3. To trample underfoot a prisoner
+To trample underfoot a prisoner
 To deny a human right
 To employ injustice in a court of law
 Such things the Lord does not approve

-A.121	Enter the house of the Lord
-	1. Enter the house of the Lord, our God
+A.121
 Enter the house of the Lord

+Enter the house of the Lord, our God
+Enter the house of the Lord
 Sing of our God who reigns above
 Sing of his goodness all our days
 Come, be of one accord
 Lift up our voices, sing his praise
 As we enter the house of the Lord

-	2. Enter the house of the Lord, our God
+Enter the house of the Lord, our God
 Enter the house of the Lord
 Sing of his power and majesty
 Sing of his Son who made us free
 He magnified our human worth
 And our life restored
 Sing of his kingdom here on earth
 As we enter the house of the Lord

-A.122	Come and go with me
+A.122

-	1. Come and go with me to my Father’s house
+Come and go with me to my Father’s house
-		………  where there’s joy, joy, joy.
+...where there’s joy, joy, joy.

-	2. Jesus is the way of my Father’s house…
+Jesus is the way of my Father’s house…

-	3. Jesus is the light in my Father’s house…
+Jesus is the light in my Father’s house…

-	4. There is room for all in my Father’s house…..
+There is room for all in my Father’s house…..

-	5. We will praise the Lord in my Father’s house….
+We will praise the Lord in my Father’s house….

+A.124
-A.124	Wherever two or three are gathered in my name
+Wherever two or three are gathered in my name
 I will be with you, the Lord proclaimed

-	1. Come, brothers, come, sisters gather round the Lord Come, brothers, come, sisters hear his holy Word
+Come, brothers, come, sisters gather round the Lord Come, brothers, come, sisters hear his holy Word
 And he will bring us happiness, and he will bring us peace His goodness is eternal and his wonders never cease

-	2. Come, brothers, come, sisters come without delay Jesus, our Saviour is here with us today
+Come, brothers, come, sisters come without delay Jesus, our Saviour is here with us today
 He said: “Where you are gathered, I will be there with you” This promise he has given and his word is always true

-	3. Come, brothers, come, sisters, gather here to pray Sing to the Lord, he is here with us to stay
+Come, brothers, come, sisters, gather here to pray Sing to the Lord, he is here with us to stay
 So lift your hearts to Jesus
 And he will always hear
-		The words are not important, for their meaning will be clear A.125	Lift up your hands
+The words are not important, for their meaning will be clear

+A.125
+Lift up your hands

-	1. Lift up your hands and worship the Lord, (3)
+Lift up your hands and worship the Lord, (3)
 ….
 Worship his holy name

-	2. Humble yourself and worship the Lord….
+Humble yourself and worship the Lord….

-	3. Call on His name and worship the Lord….
+Call on His name and worship the Lord….

-	4. Fall on your knees and worship the Lord…
+Fall on your knees and worship the Lord…

+A.126
-A.126	As we are gathered Jesus is here;
+As we are gathered Jesus is here;
 One with each other, Jesus is here

-	1. Joined by the Spirit, washed in the Blood
+Joined by the Spirit, washed in the Blood
 Part of the body, the Church of God

-	2. Many the branches, one only Vine
+Many the branches, one only Vine
 Forming a Kingdom of peace and joy

-	3. Bound as one people, rooted in love
+Bound as one people, rooted in love
 God’s kingly nation, new Israel

+A.127
-A.127	Jubilate, everybody
+Jubilate, everybody
 Serve the Lord in all your ways
 And come before his presence singing
 Enter now his courts with praise

-	1. For the Lord  our God is gracious
+For the Lord  our God is gracious
 And his mercy’s everlasting
 Jubilate, Jubilate, Jubilate Deo!

-	2. He’s our maker, we his creatures
+He’s our maker, we his creatures
 We’re his sheep and He’s our shephered

-	3. To the Father, Son and Spirit
+To the Father, Son and Spirit
 Now and evermore give glory

+A.133
-A.133	Come on and celebrate (3) ……. and sing,
+Come on and celebrate (3) ……. and sing,
 Celebrate and sing to the Lord (2)

-	1. Come on and celebrate
+Come on and celebrate
 His gift of love we will celebrate
 The Son of God who saved us and gave us life
 We’ll shout your praise, O Lord
 You give us joy nothing else can bring
 We’ll give to you our offering in celebration praise

-	2. Lift up your voice to praise
+Lift up your voice to praise
 The name above ev’ry other name
-		Jesus the Christ who saved us from sin and death Let’s bend our knees to Him
+Jesus the Christ who saved us from sin and death
+Let’s bend our knees to Him
 Our tongue confess that He’s Lord indeed
-		Let’s give to Him our offering in celebration praise A.136		When the Spirit of the Lord
+Let’s give to Him our offering in celebration praise

+A.136
+When the Spirit of the Lord

-	1. When the Spirit of the Lord is within my heart
+When the Spirit of the Lord is within my heart
 I will sing as David sang(2)
 I will sing (3)  as David Sang
 I will sing (3) as David Sang

-	2.	…… clap	3.      …..dance 	4.      …..
+…… clap
+…..dance
+...
 Praise